 At the present time, the instrument is available free of charge.
-Students will complete the quick 25-item survey on-line, results will be tabulated, and data will be depicted on a spreadsheet that will be forwarded to the person responsible for overseeing the survey completion (teacher, clinician, or researcher).
-The Instructions for Use provides additional information about the data available.
+Students will complete the quick 25-item survey on-line, and a results screen will appear at the end of the test showing scores for each factor and overall results.

 Because we hope to collect information about how students respond to the survey, we will be asking for some demographic information about the students completing the survey (gender, grade, age), but we do not want to receive information regarding the students' identities.
 This information will remain in the hands of the people submitting the survey results to us.
 The Instructions for Use provides specific directions for creating unique codes for each student completing the form.
+Remember, these codes are for you to be able to identify your own students, without giving us any personally identifiable information.
+Be sure to keep track of students and their ID numbers.